ersanjayverma/capstone/README.md

-# AI-Powered Zero Trust Access Control System (ZTACS)
+# Zero Trust Access Control System (ZTACS)

-# 💡 Combines cybersecurity, DevOps, and AI to secure enterprise systems.
+# 💡 Combines cybersecurity, DevOps, and CI to secure enterprise systems.

 #

 # 🚀 Project Summary:

-# Build a Zero Trust access control system that uses AI and behavioral analytics to grant or deny access to services (like internal APIs, cloud resources, or microservices).
+# Build a Zero Trust access control system that uses behavioral analytics to grant or deny access to services (like internal APIs, cloud resources, or microservices).
 All access is treated as untrusted, even from inside the network.

 #